List of Space: 1999 episodes

 Space: 1999, a British science fiction television series, ran for 48 episodes from 1975 to 1977.
-The first series of 24 episodes (often referred to as "Year One") premiered in the UK on 4 September 1975, though the first episode had begun production in 1973.

-The various ITV franchises showed the episodes in different orders.
-The airdates shown below reflect the order of first UK broadcast.
-These dates and order are different from those in Australia, where the series premiered earlier, in July 1975.
+The first series of 24 episodes (often referred to as "Year One") premiered in Australia on 16 May 1975.
+In the UK, the various ITV franchises showed the episodes in different orders.
+The tables below list the episodes in the viewing order recommended by distributor ITC.